Species (film): Development and writing

 In 1993, Feldman reworked his ideas into a spec script.
-This was sent to producer Frank Mancuso, Jr., who had hired Feldman to adapt Sidney Kirkpatrick's A Cast of Killers.
+This was sent to producer Frank Mancuso, Jr., who had hired Feldman to adapt Sidney D. Kirkpatrick's A Cast of Killers.
 The producer became attracted to the creative possibilities as the film offered "the challenge of walking that fine line between believability and pushing something as far as it can go".
 Metro-Goldwyn-Mayer got interested in the project, and despite some initial disagreements on the budget, after considering other studios Feldman signed with MGM.
 In turn, the now retitled Species attracted director Roger Donaldson, who was attracted to its blend of science fiction and thriller.
 The script underwent eight different drafts, written over an eight-month period, before Donaldson was content that flaws in the story's logic had been corrected.
 At one point another writer, Larry Gross, tried his hand with the script, but ultimately all the work was done by Feldman.
 Feldman would remain as a co-producer.
-While the initial Species script suggested a love triangle between Sil and two government team members, dissatisfaction among the crew eventually led to changes to the ending, which ended up featuring Sil having a baby that would immediately prove dangerous.
+While the initial Species script suggested a love triangle between Sil and two government team members, Preston Lennox and Laura Baker, dissatisfaction among the crew eventually led to changes to the ending, which ended up featuring Sil having a baby that would immediately prove dangerous.

 When Donaldson was announced as the director in 1994, Mancuso stated that most of the $35 million budget would be spent on effects, as "it's not a movie that calls for stars.
 We're going to try and put as much money as we can below the line and allow the effects and the creature to be the highlights of the film".
 The lesser emphasis on actors included a newcomer, former model Natasha Henstridge, as the human version of the creature Sil.